samyukth7/Lung-Disease-Detection-using-Multimodal-Images/README.md

 ## Description

-In this project, we used deep learning methods to classify lung diseases using the VGG16 and ResNet50 models.
+In this project, we used deep learning methods to classify lung disease using the VGG16 and ResNet50 models.
 The ResNet50 model, was trained on a multiclass classification issue with five classes, the VGG16 model was trained on a binary classification problem